Italian Cured Beef Makes Its Way State

 The Delis on the United States are actually far more open today about the practices of the

-Italians where it comes to how they process their cold cuts.
+Italians where it comes to how they process their cold cuts as in the Italian cured beef.

 The practice in Italy has seemed to work over the generations, so it can be something that can